mlochbaum/CrinGraph/README.md

 * Set one response as the "baseline", adjusting all curves so that it is flat ✔
 * Select ordering and color of headphones or reset/regenerate colors
 * Temporarily hide a headphone (or channel?) ✔
-* Change a dB offset to move graphs up and down?
+* Set normalization: adjust graphs up and down, or fix the gain at a particular frequency
 * Links to reviews or ratings?

 ### Headphone selector

 * Headphones grouped by brand ✔
 * Click to select one headphone or brand and unselect others; middle or ctrl-click for non-exclusive select ✔
-* Search all headphones by name
+* Search all brands or headphones by name
 * Search by driver configuration?
 * Filter by some algorithmically determined FR descriptors (bassy, bright, etc.)?